Museum of the History of Riga and Navigation: The Premises

 During the reconstruction of the Riga Dom Cathedral in the 1890s, part of the former monastery was converted to serve the needs of the Dom Museum.
 It is the first building in the history of Riga to have been built for a museum, and the inscription on the museum front bears testimony to this.
 Within the premises there is the Column Hall, built in 1778 in the Classicism style, which housed the library until 1891.
 The hall is now being used for conferences and a historical 18th—19th centuries exhibition.

 The Column Hall faces the 13th century groin vaulted gallery and the Riga Dom Cathedral yard, a remarkable Romanesque and Gothic monument of the kind in the Baltic states.
 The Riga Dom Cathedral ensemble itself is an aesthetic treat that provides information about different periods in the construction of Riga.

 Exhibitions

-The museum exhibitions show the development of Riga from the ancient villages of Riga, to the ancient port in the 12th—13th century, to the period of the Hansa League in the 13th—16th centuries, then to Polish and Swedish rule in the 16th—17th centuries.
-The museum offers a unique exhibition of the life of citizens of Riga during the first period of Latvian independence from 1918—1940, as well as an opportunity to trace the history of Latvian navigation from ancient times to our days.
-The collections comprise ancient engravings with views of Riga, maps, plans, silver and porcelain, ship models, navigational instruments, a rich collection of objects for everyday use, clothing, decorative items and other things totalling half a million items.
-In addition to the navigational exhibits, the museum's permanent and temporary exhibitions, as well as its collections, provide information about the history of Riga from the earliest times to the present day.
+The museum's exhibitions document the history of Riga from tits early settlements and the development of its port in the 12th and 13th centuries, through the period of Hansa League from the 13th to the16th centuries, as well as Polish and Swedish rule in the 16th and 17th centuries.
+The museum also presents an exhibition of life in Riga during the period of Latvian independence from 1918 to 1940, as well as the history of Latvian navigation from ancient times to our days.
+The museum's collections comprise approximately 500,000 objects, including engravings depicting Riga, maps and plans, silver and porcelain, ship models, navigational instruments, clothing household objects and decorative items.
+Its temporary and permanent exhibitions, together with its collections cover the history of Riga from its earliest settlement to the present day.